AdaCore/training_material/courses/gnatsas/labs/check_040_lkql.lab.rst

              UnOp(f_op is OpAbs or OpMinus or OpPlus or OpNot)].to_list

 -------------------------------
-Improving The Behavior Part 2
+Improving the Behavior Part 2
 -------------------------------

 * Take advantage of conditional short circuiting